keeffEoghan/gl-gpgpu/readme.md

 // The main `gl-gpgpu` state.
 const state = gpgpu(regl, {
+  // How many steps of state to track.
+  steps: 3,
-  // Logic given as state values, `gl-gpgpu` maps optimal inputs and outputs.
+  // Logic given as state `values`, `gl-gpgpu` maps optimal inputs and outputs.
   maps: {
-    // How many state values (channels) are tracked independently of others.
+    // How many state `values` (channels) are tracked independently of others.
     // The order here is the order used in the shaders and generated macros, but
     // for optimal lookups may be `packed` into channels/textures/passes
     // differently.